-- Adhere to the length of 250-300 words as prescribed in the CAPS document.
-However, should the maximum word count be reached mid-sentence, read to the end of the sentence. - No additional penalties may be imposed as the rubric itself imposes penalties.
+- Adhere to the length of between 250 and 300 words as prescribed in the CAPS document.
+However, should the maximum word count be reached mid-sentence, read to the end of that sentence. - No additional penalties may be imposed as the rubric itself imposes penalties.